Foreign Knowledge

 Pearls before swine.

 I told them Aitch and I would park on the road where Mdoni trees cast their shadows and have something to eat or drink till we heard a car coming, which was seldom.
 They were interested in that.
+Oh, Mom has been here?
+That makes things slightly better.
 They love any stories about their Mom.

 – thanks, strayalongtheway.com for the beaut image –